mats93/Mobile_Lab2/README.md

-# Android - Simple RSS and/or Atom NEWS reader
+# Android - Simple RSS 2.0 NEWS reader
 Lab 2 in the course IMT3673-2019 (Mobile Programming) at NTNU Gjøvik.
 A simple RSS news reader that support RSSv2.

 ## Application functionality:
-Type inn the url to the RSSv2 news site you want to subscribe to in the settings menu.
+Type inn the url to the RSS 2.0 news site you want to subscribe to in the settings menu.
 The application will fetch new news based on the 'sync interval' specified in settings.
 How many news that are displayed at any time are based on the 'number of news articles to show' in settings.